 The oil prices employed in the computations of gross revenues were provided by KMG EP.
-A 34year schedule of prices was used in our evaluations.
-Beyond that date, prices were held constant.
+A 36-year schedule of prices was applied after which prices were held constant.
 KMG EP provided MLL with the proportion of the volumes to be sold to the international and domestic markets.
 The prices for OMG and EMG were used to calculate weighted average prices, mineral extraction taxes and rent taxes.